 The Maroon Bells Wilderness is just not the iconic mountains of North and South Maroon Peak.
 High passes and trail, as well as several 13,000' peaks, reside in the area.
 Two of the more beautiful passes are Electric Pass (13,500') and West Maroon Pass (12,500').
 Both provide sweeping views of the Maroon Bells and rocky mountain landscape in the Elk Range.

-Included in this gallery are also areas within a short drive of of Aspen, including the Crystal River (home of the iconic Crystal Mill) and Rifle Falls, just west of Glenwood Springs, and Hanging Lake, just east of Glenwood springs.
+Included in this gallery are also areas within a short drive of Aspen, including the Crystal River (home of the iconic Crystal Mill), Rifle Falls, just west of Glenwood Springs, Hanging Lake, just east of Glenwood springs, and the fall colors from the slopes of Mount Sopris near Carbondale.

 I hope you enjoy these images from the Maroon Bells and surrounding area.
 If you have any questions, please do not hesitate to contact me.